schibsted/jslt/tutorial.md

 ## For expressions

-The `for` expression lets you transform an array.
+The `for` expression lets you take an array and transform it into a new array, by evaluating an expression on each of the array elements.
 The syntax is

 ```
 for (<expr>)
   <expr>
 ```

-The first expression evaluates to an array, which we loop over.
+The first expression, inside the parenthesis, evaluates to an array, which we loop over.
 For each element in it the second expression is evaluated (with `.` now referring to the current array element).

 So if we want an array of strings instead, we can say: